Bi Sidi Souleymane

-Bi Sidi Souleymane (July 20, 1962 – March 25, 2021), also known as Sidiki Abass, was a leader of the Central African Republic (CAR)-based militia group Return, Reclamation, Rehabilitation (3R).
+Bi Sidi Souleymane (July 20, 1962 – 18 December 2020), also known as Sidiki Abass, was a leader of the Central African Republic (CAR)-based militia group Return, Reclamation, Rehabilitation (3R).
 The group has killed, tortured, raped, or forcibly displaced thousands of people since 2015, and Souleymane himself has also directly participated in torture.
 On May 21, 2019, in northwest CAR’s Ouham-Pendé province, 3R killed at least 46 unarmed civilians.

 On August 7, 2020, Souleymane was sanctioned by the United States government under Executive Order 13667 and listed in the Specially Designated Nationals and Blocked Persons List.

-On April 2, 2021, a statement from the 3R revealed that Souleymane had died on March 25, from injuries he sustained during an attack in the town of Bossembélé in November 2020.
+According to United Nations' sources, Souleymane was killed in action on 18 December 2020, which contradicts 3R April 2021 statement about his death.
+According to that statement, Souleymane died on 25 March 2021 due to the wounds he sustained during November 2020 attack on the town of Bossembélé.